Photo by Gary Ono

-How do I qualify for free busing and admission to the Museum?
+How do I qualify for free admission and transportation to the Japanese American National Museum (JANM)?

 Does my group qualify for group rates?

-To qualify for student group rates ($5/student, $7/adult chaperon), school groups must make reservations for a guided group visit.
+To qualify for student group rates ($5/student, $7/adult chaperone), school groups must make reservations for a guided group visit.
 Self-guided and/or unreserved school groups do not qualify for group discounts.

 Do you have a place where we can eat lunch?

-The Museum does not have group dining facilities at this time.
-Groups are welcome to sit on the Plaza outside of the Museum to enjoy their lunches or go to any number of restaurants in the Little Tokyo area, including the Museum’s Garden Café.
+JANM does not have group dining facilities at this time.
+Groups are welcome to sit on the plaza outside of the museum to enjoy their lunches or go to any number of restaurants in the Little Tokyo area.
 A list of restaurants can be provided upon request.

-How many chaperons do I need when I visit the Museum?
+How many chaperones do I need when I visit the museum?

-The Museum’s volunteer docents rely upon chaperons to monitor students during programs so that they can concentrate on conveying information.
+JANM’s volunteer docents rely upon chaperones to monitor students during programs so that they can concentrate on conveying information.
 Regardless of how well-behaved a group of students may be, one adult (21 years and older) must accompany every 10 students and remain with them for the duration of the visit.
 Additional adults are always welcome.
+Click here for more information about chaperones requirements.

 Do you have docents who are veterans or former inmates that my students can talk to?